-The safety of our female travellers and their families is our utmost priority.
+Keeping your safe on your overseas adventures is our top priority.
 To keep you informed, Travel with Jane monitors world events closely and releases travel warnings and general safety advice on this page.

 Our primary source of travel alerts comes from the Australian Government Department of Foreign Affairs & Trade (DFAT).
 See www.smarttraveller.gov.au for more information.

-Please check to see if any of your travel destinations are included in the listings below and by researching Smart Traveller.
-It’s important to know that your cover may be affected if you travel against advice given.
+Please check to see if any of your travel destinations are included in the listings below and by researching Smartraveller.
+Your cover may be impacted by a ‘Do not travel’ status.

 You can call +61 2 9159 6649 from anywhere in the world 24/7 or email firstname.lastname@example.org.